Meet Tracy Edwards, Sailing Legend And Your New Hero

 Tracy Edwards was an aimless 21-year-old British woman wandering through Greece when she met the love of her life: Sailing.
 That their love affair was tumultuous had nothing to do with the storms she’d later encounter at sea.
 The world of sailing, you see, didn’t love Edwards back — because she was a woman attempting odysseys of her own.

-Maiden, a triumphant documentary that premiered June 28, chronicles Edwards’ pioneering efforts to prove, once and for all, that women could sail just as well as men.
+Maiden, a triumphant documentary, chronicles Edwards’ pioneering efforts to prove, once and for all, that women could sail just as well as men.

 In 1985, Edwards fought her way into becoming a cook aboard a yacht in the Whitbread, a round-the-world race held three every three years.
 Of the 240 participants, only four were women.
 While Edwards earned the respect of her male colleagues by the second leg, tolerance of women on a case-by-case basis wasn’t enough for her.
 And neither was being a cook; she wanted to be a navigator.